Racial Justice

 Practical Philosophy Club is FREE to attend, and we operate on donations.

-If you'd like to donate to support the cost of the location, that helps keep our group self-sustaining.
+If you'd like to donate to support our running costs, that helps keep our group self-sustaining.
 Donations are 100% voluntary, but your contribution is appreciated!
-QR codes to donate and a donation jar will be present.
+QR codes to donate will be present.

 * Do I need to study or read anything to attend?